dev-rohith/task-management/README.md

-## Task Management System Assessment - TypeScript
+# Task Management Assessment - TypeScript

 ### Note: Please read all the instructions before starting the assessment.

+**Technology Stack:** TypeScript, Node.js, Express, mongoose ODM

-## Assignment Overview
+## Overview

-You are tasked with completing a role-based user management system built with TypeScript, Node.js, Express, and Mongoose ORM.
+You are tasked with completing a  task management system built with TypeScript, Node.js, Express, and mongodb with mongoose ODM.
+The system has authentication with specific permissions and capabilities.

-**Technology Stack:** TypeScript, Node.js, Express, Drizzle ORM
+### Requirements
+Authenticated User can able to do:

+1.list all the tasks with filters and pagination.

+2.Get specific task by task id.

+3.create task.

+4.Update existing task.

+5.delete existing task.

+6.Get task statistics.

+### Note: Do not make any changes to the test case files or the workflows/scripts, as doing so will lead to automatic disqualification.

 ## Submission Requirements
 - Complete the implementation within the given timeframe